 As promoters, we’re not just saying this because it’s what we’re doing, we’re late to the party too but we’re seeing the difference it’s making in terms of people’s openness to seeing new Irish acts, but also to the acts’ credibility on a larger scale.

-KETTAMA has just returned from a 3 date tour of China and is on the bills alongside Mall Grab and Hammer, Tommy Holohan has had his tracks supported by Mall Grab himself as well as Dax J and Randomer.
+KETTAMA has returned from a 3 date tour of China earlier in the year and is on the bills alongside Mall Grab and Hammer, Tommy Holohan has had his tracks supported by Mall Grab himself as well as Dax J and Randomer.
 Shee is headlining Hangar’s warehouse in a couple of weeks time and now has two shows under his belt over in France and there are many more such as Adamant, LPM, Boots & Kats, Karl Guest, George Feely, Cailín, Casper Hastings, ELLLL, Orange Tree Edits, Pear, Sage and Daser.
 The talent is definitely there and it’s definitely being exposed on a huge scale, but instead of talking about it and then blowing up international acts into pop stars we all have the power to turn the current Irish scene into the Chicago or Detroit scenes of old.
 That might seem like a drastic stretch but the interest and talent is definitely there, we just need to develop it appropriately.

 Words: Sam Greenwood & Cóilí Collins